← All scenarios

 Your real answer depends on your full picture.
 Build it in under a minute.

-Can a married household earning $100k afford a house?
+How much house can a married household earning $100k afford?

 How was this calculated?